Healthy Homes Assessment Epuni

 What We Do

-We consider your investment to be a serious one, and undertake detailed examinations to make sure you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun parts of owning or purchasing your own home.
+We value your money, and undertake comprehensive examinations to make sure you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing the house.

-We are specialised in a range of services to ensure you are fully informed of the condition of any property that you might be considering buying or selling along with other services.
+We offer a wide range of services to ensure you are completely updated on the condition of any property you might be contemplating buying or selling and also other solutions.

-We don’t just cooperate with you, we also work with major clients, including local councils, banks and insurance firms.
-They clearly like this peace of mind provided, thanks to the information in our building inspection reports.
+We don’t just work with you but we also have big clients like bank branches, local councils, and insurance firms.
+Evidently they enjoy their reassurance provided, thanks to the information included in our reports on building inspections.

-With our systematic method of conducting your house inspection and the most up-to-date software technology with digital photos embedded into the report, you are able to actually see any issues that may be found.
-With our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our services to their family and acquaintances.
+Our systematic approach to inspecting your property and the latest software technology including digital photos imbedded into your reports, you are able to actually see any issues that may be discovered.
+Through our comprehensive report, it’s easy to understand why we receive so many referrals from clients our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports